zschutzman/zschutzman.github.io/tradeoffs-fair-dist/nc-maps.md

 These are the 13 Pareto-optimal plans for North Carolina, ordered from least compact to most compact (and therefore in descending order according to partisan symmetry).
 The districts are colored on a red-grey-blue scale, according to the margin of victory in the 2014 U.S. Senate race.
-Districts with a wider margin for Democrat Kay Hagan appear bluer and those with a wider margin for Thom Tillis appear redder.
+Districts with a wider margin for Democrat Kay Hagan appear bluer and those with a wider margin for Republican Thom Tillis appear redder.

 Next to each map is a representation of the seats-votes curve in large colored dots and the inversion about the midpoint in smaller black dots.
 The partisan symmetry score can